-Cash Flow Used In Investing Activities
+Cash Flow (Used In) Investing Activities

-Cash flow from investing activities is derived from changes in oil and gas property balances and other investment activities.
-Cash flow used in investing activities for the three months ended May 31, 2021 and 2020 was \$10,584 and \$-0-, respectively.
+Cash flow from investing activities is derived from changes in crude oil property balances and any lending activities.
+Cash flow used in our investing activities for the six months ended August 31, 2021 was \$13,107 in comparison to cash flow used in our investing activities of \$-0- for the six months ended August 31, 2020.

-Cash Flow Provided By Financing Activities
+Cash Flow (Used In) Provided By Financing Activities